cbuchner1/CudaMiner/README.txt

 GTX 260:    44  kHash/sec (maybe more on Linux/WinXP)
 GTX 640:    65  kHash/sec (if based on GK 208 chip)
 GTX 460:   100  kHash/sec
-GTX 560Ti: 160  kHash/sec (or 228 kHash/sec on the 448 core edition)
+GTX 560Ti: 160  kHash/sec (or 235 kHash/sec on the 448 core edition)
-GTX 660Ti: 180  kHash/sec (close to 200 kHash/s with overclocking)
+GTX 660Ti: 186  kHash/sec (close to 200 kHash/s with overclocking)
-GTX 780Ti: 450  kHash/sec (T30x16, 105% TDP allowance)
+GTX 780Ti: 480  kHash/sec (T30x16, 105% TDP allowance)

-NOTE: Compute 1.0 through 1.3 devices seem to run faster on Windows XP or Linux.

-NOTE: The 64bit cudaminer sometimes mines a bit slower than the 32 bit binary (increased register pressure, as pointers take two registers in a 64 bit CUDA build!).
-Try both versions and compare!

-Your nVidia cards will now suck a little less for mining!
+Your nVidia cards will no longer suck so bad for mining!
 This tool will automatically use all nVidia GPUs found in your system, but the used device count can be limited to a lower number using the "-t" option, or even selected individually with the "-d" option